arahuln/BlackSquad/README.md

 # IsmMedia

 # Project Overview:
-The Campus Social Hub is a comprehensive web-based platform designed to revolutionize communication and collaboration within educational institutions.
-Developed using the MERN stack (MongoDB, Express.js, React.js, Node.js), this platform serves as a centralized hub exclusively for campus members, including students, professors, and administrative staff.
+ IsmMedia is a comprehensive web-based platform designed to revolutionize communication and collaboration within educational institutions.
+Developed using the MERN stack (MongoDB, Express.js, React.js, Node.js)and ML based APIs, this platform serves as a centralized hub exclusively for campus members, including students, professors, and administrative staff.

  # Key Features: